Nutrience Grain Free Subzero Dog Food receives the Advisor’s top rating of 5 stars.

 Although it doesn’t sound very appetizing, heart tissue is pure muscle — all meat.
 It’s naturally rich in quality protein, minerals and complex B vitamins, too.

-The next two items include herring and cod, quality items inclusive of moisture.
+The next three items include herring, cod and cod liver, quality items inclusive of moisture.
 Fish is naturally high in protein as well as omega 3 fatty acids, essential oils needed by every dog to sustain life.

 From here, the list goes on to include a number of other items.